angryred027/angryred027/README.md

 * ✅ Committed to *monozukuri* (**craftsmanship**) and delivering products that evoke *kando* (**lasting positive impact**)
 * ✅ Proven ability to maintain **long-term client relationships** through **reliability**, **quality**, and **transparent communication**

----

-Do you want me to now **apply this same emphasis style** to your *Career Journey* and *Development Philosophy* sections so the whole portfolio reads consistently professional?

----

 ## Tech Stack